okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 #### 2. Send email

 After the user submits the email authenticator for enrollment, Okta sends an email to the user based on the **Email Factor Verification Template**.
-See the following screenshot for an example of the email.
+See the following image for an example of the email.

 <div class="three-quarter">